Patient management and clinical progress

 QAS Clinical Hub

-The QAS Clinical Hub provides secondary triage and health navigation for patients after they call Triple Zero (000).
+The Queensland Ambulance Service (QAS) Clinical Hub provides secondary triage and health navigation for patients after they call Triple Zero (000).

 It is home to a multidisciplinary group of clinicians including medical officers, senior paramedics, mental health practitioners, social workers and embedded Hospital and Health Service (hospital) staff.
 This highly skilled team assist in providing expert advice to patients and paramedics and assist in providing appropriate health care navigation to the people of Queensland.